IDMNYU/Creative-Coding-Grad-Spring-2015/Syllabus.md

 * Attendance and participation (25%).
 More than three unexcused absences will result in a decreased letter grade.

-* Weekly studies published online on the day it is due (35%).
+* Weekly homework studies published online on the day it is due (35%).

 * IDM coursework documentation using wordpress on [http://sites.bxmc.poly.edu](http://sites.bxmc.poly.edu/) 	or on Github.* (5%)